 "I don't think we should," said Sabina.
 Kill Joy, Charisse thought.
-But she could see on her face that she was worried.
-Like she doesn't believe anything about the magic person.
+But she could see on worry on her cousin's face.
+Like she didn't believe anything about the magic person.

 "Well, I'm going," announced Charisse as she stood up and prepared herself.

 Sabina looked out the window into the dark-gray sky.
-It was almost dawmn.
+It was almost dawn.

-Charisse smiled a triumphant smile before Sabina went to her room.
-Charisse put on a dark blue jeans, warm gray sweatshirt and black shoes.
+Charisse smiled triumphantly before Sabina went into her room.
+Charisse put on dark blue jeans, warm gray sweatshirt and black shoes.
 While thinking of bringing something, she noticed her favorite flashlight on the floor.
-It's a special flashlight commonly used by detectives.
+It was a special flashlight commonly used by detectives.
 Charisse smiled.
-Perfect, she thought and grinned a daredevil grin.
+Perfect, she thought and grinned in a daredevil way.

 She crept downstairs.